The Copan Archaeological Park is the Crown Jewel of Archaeology in Honduras.

-Temple 16 is set between the East and the West court, and in its last stage, was built by Yax-Pac.
+Temple 16 is set between the East and the West court.
+Yax Pac, the last ruler of Copan oversaw the last and final stage of this building.
 One unique aspect of this building is that for some reason, the previous standing temple was not defaced or “deactivated or terminated”.
 Instead, a big effort to build on top of it without damaging it was made.
 This old temple is known today as the “Rosa Lila Temple, or Temple of the Sun”.
 Its discovery has helped archaeologists understand how Copan actually looked in its days of glory.
 The fine stucco masks of this building retain their original colors.
 A full size replica of this temple stands proudly in the Museum of Maya Sculpture.

 The long term archaeological studies and excavations in the Copan Archaeological Park have led to the digging of many a tunnel under the site itself.
 As a matter of fact, there are over 4 kilometers of tunnels under the Acropolis.
 These have allowed archaeologists to view earlier stages of the Copan urban structure.
 They have also led to the discovery of important tombs that have taught us much of the ancient Maya.
 As of March 1999, two of these tunnels are open to the public on a limited basis.
 Only ten persons can enter the tunnels at one time.
 They can only do so with in the company of an authorized guide.
 The additional entrance fee of $15.00 USA dollars per person will give you access to the tunnels.

 One of the tunnels that is open is the Rosa Lila Tunnel, which is under temple 16.
 This temple is perhaps the best-preserved stucco building in the Maya civilization.
-A full size replica of this temple can be seen at the Museum of Mayan Sculpture within the park.
+You can see a full size replica of this temple at the Museum of Mayan Sculpture within the park.
 The other tunnel is the “Los Jaguares Tunnel”.
 This tunnel is over 700 meters long.
 There you will see one of the most important tombs in Copan: Galindo’s Tomb, discovered over a century ago!